abbeywaldron/alerter_calibration/README.md

 ### Caveats

 Tweet distributions are assumed to be Poisson within the time bins, so for example, retweets must be excluded.
 Fits should always be checked for convergence in the graphs and text output of the fitting code.
-If fits are stuggling to converge check there is enough input data and that sensible starting parameters are being set.
+If fits are struggling to converge check there is enough input data and that sensible starting parameters are being set.